Zion National Park Hiking Trails

 Zion National Park offers a wide range of hiking opportunities, with something suitable for every age and experience level, during every month of the year.
 Get acquainted with a few of Zion’s four million annual visitors as you zoom from one trailhead and scenic overlook to the next aboard the Zion Canyon Shuttle, designed to keep the park pristine, tranquil and pollution-free.
 Hop off as often as you’d like to traverse a deep, narrow canyon or climb a majestic, multi-colored cliff; another eco-friendly bus will be by in six minutes.

 Our favorite hikes in Zion National Park

-The Lower Pool is popular among hikers for its beauty and accessibility.
+The Lower Pool is one of 3 pools in the Emerald Pools system and is popular among hikers for its beauty and accessibility.
 The trail is short and gently sloped - with only 70 feet of elevation gain...(more)

 The Subway is a classic semi-technical slot canyon hike in Zion National Park.
 To complete the hike you wade/swim/scramble/climb down the Left Fork of...(more)

 In the Kolob Canyons section of Zion National Park, the trailhead for the 14-mile round-trip hike to enormous Kolob Arch is accessible off I-15, 18 miles south of Cedar City.
 Other trails are also available.

 Zion includes a large area of low-elevation desert where it is enjoyable to hike during winter.
 The Chinle Trail in the Coalpits and Huber Wash area offers outstanding hiking opportunities even during the coldest months of the year.
 Trails along the Virgin River and to locations in the bottom of Zion Canyon can also be hiked during winter.
 Trails that ascend the canyon rims and probe the high country will be hazardous during winter because of snow and ice.